Click here to read the previous best ASX lithium stocks article.

-The Australian Securities Exchange (ASX) had a few battlers, though, with three companies not only holding their ground, but experiencing increases in their share prices through the year.
+The Australian Securities Exchange (ASX) had a few battlers though, with five companies not only holding their ground, but experiencing increases in their share prices through the year.

 Here, the Investing News Network takes a look at those companies and their year-to-date gains.
-The list below was generated using TradingView’s stock screener on December 12, 2019, and includes companies that had market caps above AU$10 million at that time.
+The list below was generated using TradingView’s stock screener on November 16, 2020, and includes companies that had market caps above AU$50 million at that time.

-The three companies are listed on the ASX, but have assets across three continents: Australia, North America and Europe.
+The five companies are listed on the ASX, but have assets across many continents: Australia, the Americas, Africa and Europe.
 Read on to find out more about each of them.

 Liontown Resources bills itself as a future Australian lithium producer, with two lithium projects in Western Australia, including its flagship Kathleen Valley project.